-What is the Editorial Integrity and Efficiency Project?
+What is the Editorial Independence and Efficiency Project?

-The Editorial Integrity and Efficiency Project is a pilot to investigate changing Cochrane's review production processes.
+The Editorial Independence and Efficiency Project is a pilot to investigate changing Cochrane's review production processes.
 It was approved by the Governing Board in March 2021.
 The project will:

-- assess an independent editorial process using the Centralized Editorial Service for Cochrane; - test the separation of responsibilities for developmental (authoring and author support) and editorial functions within Cochrane; and - consult with individual Cochrane Review Groups (CRGs) on the future of producing reviews in Cochrane.
+- assess an independent editorial process using the Central Editorial Service within Cochrane; - test the separation of responsibilities for developmental (authoring and author support) and editorial functions within Cochrane; and - listen to Cochrane Groups about their ideas on the future of producing reviews in Cochrane.